dromru/react-photoswipe-gallery/README.md

 If you want to add captions to your slides, you need to pass `withDefaultCaption` prop to the `<Gallery />` and pass `title` prop to each `<Item />`.

-If you want to visually customize captions, you need to add you own styles to `pswp__react-pwsp-default-caption` className.

 ```javascript
 const MyGallery = () => (
   <Gallery withDefaultCaption>